Bringing Manufacturing Jobs Back Requires Investment

 Financing Manufacturing Activities

 While bank lending activity remains low in spite of a healthy economy, other financing options prove promising for manufacturers in need of cash flow.
 Purchase order financing and factoring continue to provide manufacturers with the capital they need to sustain and grow their businesses.
-Partnering with a reputable private financing company such as Capstone Business Funding gives manufacturers the ability to actively craft their futures and plan for better, more efficient production methods.
+Partnering with a reputable private financing company such as Capstone Capital Group gives manufacturers the ability to actively craft their futures and plan for better, more efficient production methods.